 Any student or former student who is indebted to the University and who fails to make satisfactory settlement within a time limit prescribed is liable for administrative action.
 Students who are indebted to the University may not register at the University nor will their transcript be released until the debt is paid.
-Any student indebted to the University who cannot meet his/her financial obligations within the time limit prescribed is responsible for calling on the Director of Billings and Collections and explaining the reasons for failure to pay.
-Short extensions may be granted for good and sufficient reasons.
+Any student indebted to the University who cannot meet his/her financial obligations within the time limit prescribed is responsible for calling on the Division of Billings and Collections and explaining the reasons for failure to pay.
+Students who fail to pay their account balance in a timely manner may also be liable for additional collection costs incurred by the University in collecting the amount owed.